EcoWalk. How to Obtain Truly Natural Organic Textile Products

 Fast fashion has pushed us to the edge where we started getting ill of wearing clothes.
 We stopped asking how and where our garments were made.
 We are so concerned about being accepted as beautiful-looking beings that we forget about risks to our environment and even own health.
 We buy and buy, wear and wear clothes made of unnatural, synthetic fibers made out of or with toxic chemicals.
 We expose our biggest organ skin to toxins every day and constantly poisoning our body by covering it with artificial and usually toxic materials.
+We forget that Sustainable Artisanal Fabrics are available on the market for our own health and benefit.
 For this reason we would like to introduce you to health benefits of five natural organic fabrics, namely organic linen, organic cotton, silk, organic wool and hemp fabric.
 In the series we will cover organic fabrics only, because they carry much more health benefits than the ones falsely labeled “natural” on tags.
 It is important to mention that organic fibers are natural, sustainable, eco-friendly and are regulated by few global networking companies to maintain its superior quality.
 The kind of fabric you wear may impact your physical health, your mental health and your wellbeing in general.
 Involving more natural organic textiles in your life and daily environment may surprise you with unexpected benefits in well-being, comfort and life.

 Our list of five natural organic fabrics that carry beneficial attributes to human health include: organic cotton fabric, hemp fabric, silk fabric, organic linen fabric and organic wool.
 We have excluded bamboo fabric from the list after reading more on how bamboo is cultivated and turned in actual piece of cloth.

 Why did we exclude natural bamboo fabric from the list?